rosulek/vamonos/guide/graph.md

 >     edgeLabel: "w",

-* `colorEdges` - is a little trickier.
-You can apply a color when two vertex variables are connected by an edge.
+* `edgeCssAttributes` - is a little trickier.
+You can apply a class to an edge when two vertex variables are connected by an edge.
 The edge must be encoded as a string with the variable names and an arrow between them.
 You can also perform custom calulations based on an edge input to a function that you provide.
-When you return true, the color will be applied to the edge.
+When you return true, the class will be applied to the edge-path.

 > Javascript:
 >
->     colorEdges: [
+>     edgeCssAttributes: {
->         ["u->v", "#FF7D7D"],
+>         red: "u->v",
->         [ function(edge){
+>         green: function(edge){
 >             return (edge.target.pred ? edge.target.pred.id === edge.source.id : false)
->                 || (edge.source.pred ? edge.source.pred.id === edge.target.id : false) }
+>                 || (edge.source.pred ? edge.source.pred.id === edge.target.id : false)
->         , "#92E894" ],
+>         },
->     ],
+>     },

 Finally, we can customize how the labels (and vertices) look with CSS.